 The information revealed by objections can be used to improve:

-- current and planned action
+- current and planned activity

 - how people execute on decisions